UniversalDependencies/docs/_misc/new-documentation.md

 * The pages for relations, POS tags, and the new construction pages should contain the universal as well as the language-specific guidelines on a single page.
   * The top part of the page contains the universal guidelines, similar to the ones we currently have with representative examples from a few languages and general descriptions of the relation/tag/construction.
   * The language-specific documentation should only contain things that are (e.g., examples in the language, noteworthy corner cases in the language, lists of lexical items that define a relation/tag/construction, etc.)
   * Below the universal guidelines, there are buttons for each language (or some better UI element) that allows the user to toggle the visibility of the language-specific documentation.
-If there is a language-specific documentation for the selected language, it is shown below the univeral guidelines.
+If there is a language-specific documentation for the selected language, it is shown below the universal guidelines.
   * The selected languages are stored in a cookie so that a user can select the languages they are interested in and when they browse the documentation, the language-specific documentation for that language is always shown.